1975 National League Championship Series: Game 1

-The Pirates struck first in the second off of Don Gullett when he hit Dave Parker with a pitch with two outs before Richie Hebner's double and Frank Taveras's single scored a run each, but in the bottom half, Gullett's RBI single off of Jerry Reuss with two on cut the Pirates' lead to 2–1.
+The Pirates struck first in the second off Don Gullett when he hit Dave Parker with a pitch with two outs before Richie Hebner's double and Frank Taveras's single scored a run each, but in the bottom half, Gullett's RBI single off Jerry Reuss with two on cut the Pirates' lead to 2–1.
 Next inning, after two walks, Tony Perez's RBI single tied the game and two outs later, Ken Griffey's two-run single put the Reds up 4–2.
-In the fifth, the Reds loaded the bases with no outs off of Larry Demery on a walk and two singles before Griffey's sacrifice fly and Cesar Geronimo's groundout scored a run each.
+In the fifth, the Reds loaded the bases with no outs off Larry Demery on a walk and two singles before Griffey's sacrifice fly and Cesar Geronimo's groundout scored a run each.
 Gullett's home run then made it 8–2.
 Bob Robertson's two-out RBI single with two on cut the lead to 8–3, but Gullett pitched a complete game to give the Reds a 1–0 series lead.

 Game 2

-Tony Pérez's two-run home run in the first off of Jim Rooker gave the Reds a lead they never relinquished.
-The Pirates cut it to 2–1 in the fourth off of Fred Norman when Willie Stargell hit a leadoff double, moved to third on a wild pitch and after a walk, scored on Richie Hebner's groundout, but in the bottom half, three straight leadoff singles gave the Reds that run back.
+Tony Pérez's two-run home run in the first off Jim Rooker gave the Reds a lead they never relinquished.
+The Pirates cut it to 2–1 in the fourth off Fred Norman when Willie Stargell hit a leadoff double, moved to third on a wild pitch and after a walk, scored on Richie Hebner's groundout, but in the bottom half, three straight leadoff singles gave the Reds that run back.
 After a double steal, Norman's sacrifice fly extended their lead to 4–1.
-In the sixth, Ken Griffey hit a leadoff single off of Kent Tekulve, stole second and third, and scored on Ken Brett's balk.
+In the sixth, Ken Griffey hit a leadoff single off Kent Tekulve, stole second and third, and scored on Ken Brett's balk.
 Next inning, Bruce Kison hit Joe Morgan with a pitch to lead off.
 After stealing second, Morgan scored on Perez's RBI single.
 Rawly Eastwick pitched three innings of relief as the Reds' 6–1 win gave them a 2–0 series lead.